 Here is a look at what happens when you use a water extinguisher on a magnesium fire:

-So, What Kind Of Fire Is A Magnesium Fire?
+What Class Of Fire Is A Magnesium Fire?

 Firehouse magazine recounts that in 1988, a tractor-trailer fire (and ensuing explosion) forced nearly 200 people to evacuate from two local factory compounds.
 Inside the trailer was magnesium, lots of it.
 The fire burned so hot (over 2,000 degrees Fahrenheit) that it melted the trailer it was being held in.